JeffreyHouseProject/williamchiu.github.io/_posts/2015-4-3-Hey-World2.md

 I planned to start a blog using Jekyll back in January.
 It's been on the backburner ever since.

 Overall, I'm liking Jekyll.

+I forked Jekyll Now to start the site.
+(Sue me)

-Jekyll Now is easy and convenient, but most importantly, looks hot.
+I mean, dont.
+Jekyll Now is awesome.
+Jekyll Now is both easy and convenient, but most importantly, it looks hot.
 I see the 1.6 line height.
 I see the slight grays and the center alignment.
-CSS is spot on.
+That Jekyll Now CSS is spot on.

 Anyways, since this is supposed to be a code-learning experience, I will probably adjust things to better suit my tastes.</br>
 Small things.